impressions of shanghai: from china to nyc

 People’s Park in the Old French Concession

 Picture this: it’s a Tuesday (or a Saturday) and you’re walking home.
-You hear lively music softly roaring from afar.
-As you get closer, the music grows louder, and through the trees you can see small groups of people spinning and twirling.
-The aunties and uncles of Shanghai gather in the evenings and dance together; Chinese pop, folk or remixed music, ballroom, fan or Guangchang Wu— they do it all.
-Watching these proud, lively folks became one of my favorite rituals to walk by and a beautiful reminder of community, movement and shared joy.
+You hear music softly roaring from afar.
+As you get closer, the music grows louder.
+Through the trees you can see small groups of people spinning and twirling.
+It’s the aunties and uncles of Shanghai gathered in the evenings and dancing together.
+Chinese pop, folk or remixed music.
+Ballroom, fan or Guangchang Wu— they do it all.
+Watching these proud, lively elders became one of my favorite rituals to walk by on my way home.
+What a beautiful reminder of community, movement and shared joy.

-On the street, at the mall, along a tourist road or late at night— chuan’er always hits.
+Oh street skewers.
+How many times have you come to side in moments of need.
+On the street, at the mall, along a tourist road or late at night— chuan’r always hits.
 What started as curiosity quickly became an obsession.
-As I learned more about the connections between Xinjiang cuisine and the Silk Road, these street skewers called to me even more.
-Covered in spices, the smell of cumin and chili from charcoal grills defined many of my evening walks and soon became a place of gathering amongst friends and I. I’m not sure how much RMB I’ve spent on skewers, but more than enough to impact my impression of Shanghai.
+As I learned more about the connections between Xinjiang cuisine and the Silk Road, I became enraptured between the cultural hotpot of Uyghur traditions, the impact of the Tang Dynasty and how it’s seen today.
+Covered in spice, skewers sizzling on charcoal grills filled the air with cumin and chili, defining a lot of my evening walks and soon creating a gathering place for my friends and me.
+What’s wild is that Chuan’r is not just a snack, it’s a social verb.
+A place of gathering, community and culture transformed through the ages.
+I’m not sure how much RMB I’ve spent on these guys, but clearly more than enough to impact my impression of Shanghai and make its way into this project.